 Zuni Mountain YCC: Job Opportunity for Ages 16-18

 Are you a 16-18 year old looking for professional development opportunities in the outdoor industry?
 A way to bridge the gap between summer trekking and becoming a Cottonwood Gulch staff member?
 A way to make money this summer?
 In 2018, the Gulch hosted the first Zuni Mountain YCC opportunity for 16-18 year olds to spend 4 weeks of their summer living and working at Basecamp in Thoreau and on the road, focusing on Basecamp’s backyard: the Zuni Mountains.
-Week days will be spent working hard to build trails, maintain fences, monitor land usage within the Mt.
+Week days were spent working hard to manage erosion, maintain fences, monitor land usage within the Mt.
 Taylor Ranger District of the Cibola National Forest.
 Crew had a more typical trek experience on the weekends, including mountain biking, rock climbing, backpacking, and mentoring our summer treks.
 This summer, our Crew will be traveling throughout the state to perform work on different Forest Service lands, including the Lincoln National Forest and the Manzano Mountains.
 Interested?
 Keep reading to learn more about how you could get paid for to spend a summer at the Gulch!

 What is YCC?